bonkzwonil/defrest/README.md

-`defrest' provides a very easy way to expose functions via REST interfaces with the hunchentoot webserver.
+`defrest` provides a very easy way to expose functions via REST interfaces with the hunchentoot webserver.

 Exposing a REST Interface is as simple as: